todayisfineforme/About.Me/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
+Website is a static HTML website using semantic tags and minimal CSS.
-* It is currently hosted on Github Pages.

-# Foobar

-Foobar is a Python library for dealing with word pluralization.

 ## Installation